archway-network/archway-docs/docs/node/install.md

 Error: error during handshake: error on replay: validator set is nil in genesis and still empty after InitChain
 ```

-To see how to configure a validator node, head over to this [link](../validator/overview.md)
+To configure a validator node, see [Validator Overview](../validator/overview.md).